F4S is the ultimate team building tool

 Who would enjoy:

-This virtual team building game can be a fun ice breaker before a meeting,
+This virtual team-building game can be a fun and quick icebreaker activity before a virtual meeting.

 Skills it'll build: Communication, creativity, writing, humor